Who doesn’t love visiting gorgeous places? When we travel, it is natural to want to capture those special moments. So why not explore this niche?

-Others are more extensive, changing the tone and colours of an image to emanate a certain atmosphere.
+Others are more extensive, changing the tone and colours of an image to have a certain atmosphere.

 Here are a few free presets for you to work with to get more from your images.
-If you need some help installing these presets, see our article here.
+If you need some help installing these presets, read our article above.

 We are confident that this article provides you with all the education you need to become a professional travel photographer!

 As you can see, travel photography is a versatile genre.
 It needs planning, research, organising skills, patience and knowing the ethics.
 Be aware of your surroundings and capture everything, but also make sure to enjoy your travels!

 It may start as a hobby but you can make a lucrative career out of it.
 So, keep travelling and clicking!

 Want to reach the world with your stunning travel photographs?
 Get organised.
 Check our ebook Organic Marketing for Photographers for time-tested smart tips on building a website, SEO, lead generation, pricing, sales, etc.